Srinathi117/Srinathi117/README.md

 ## 👩‍💻 About Me

 🌱 I’m currently pursuing B.Tech in Artificial Intelligence and Data Science and continuously learning AI, Machine Learning, Deep Learning, NLP, and Computer Vision.
 🚀 Aspiring AI & Data Science Engineer with hands-on experience in building real-time AI applications using Python, TensorFlow, PyTorch, OpenCV, and Flask.
 🧠 Strong interest in developing scalable, data-driven solutions and intelligent systems for real-world problems.

-👯 I’m looking to collaborate on Open Source Projects related to AI, Machine Learning, Deep Learning, and Web-based AI applications.
+👯 I’m looking to collaborate on Open Source Projects related to AI, Machine Learning, Deep Learning and Web-based AI applications.

-💬 Ask me about Java, C, Python, SQL Databases, Machine Learning, Deep Learning, NLP, and Computer Vision.

-🏆 Secured 12th place in an International Hackathon at SRM Institute of Science and Technology.

-🎯 Currently serving as Placement Coordinator (2024–2025) for the AI & DS Association.

 📫 How to reach me: srinathi486@gmail.com
 💼 LinkedIn: srinathi-k-739236306

-😄 Pronouns: She/Her

 ## Skills